nalej/docs/docs/platformer/platformer.md

 ## Prerequisites

 For this tutorial we used a computer with macOS Catalina 10.15.5 and the [Homebrew package manager](https://brew.sh).
+These steps will create a Kubernetes cluster as part of the installation process, so you don't need to already have one.

 ### Python 3.7